octavio-navarro/Field_segmentation/README.md

 # Field Segmentation

+## Goals

+- Design a tool for land and crop classification
+- Terrain type detection
+- Compare different segmentation pipelines
+- Test the model on satellite resolution images
+- Train on a provided dataset
+- Develop a tool for sentinel data analysis
+- Do single image classification
+- Do temporal classification
 - Real time?
 We will need to categorize on real data from sentinel hub.
-- Terrain type detection
 - Crop coverage and detection
 - Pytorch (with or without Keras)
 - Use Openmmlab segmentation